Copula-like inference for discrete bivariate distributions with rectangular supports: Estimation of copula p.m.f.s

 \subsubsection{Method-of-moments estimation}

 We shall assume in this subsection that $\Jc$ is a one-parameter family, that is, $m=1$.
 Given~$\Jc$, let $g_\rho$, $g_\gamma$ and $g_\tau$ be the functions defined, for any $\theta \in \Theta$, by

-where the maps $\Upsilon$, $G$ and $T$ are defined in~\eqref{eq:Upsilon} and~\eqref{eq:G:T}, respectively.
-Method-of-moments estimators based on Yule's coefficient, Goodman's and Krus\-kal's gamma or Kendall's tau can be used if the functions $g_\rho$, $g_\gamma$ and $g_\tau$ are one-to-one.
+where the maps $\Upsilon$, $G$ and $T$ are defined in~\eqref{eq:Upsilon}, \eqref{eq:G} and~\eqref{eq:T}, respectively.
+Method-of-moments estimators based on Yule's coefficient, the gamma coefficient or the tau coefficient can be used if the functions $g_\rho$, $g_\gamma$ and $g_\tau$ are one-to-one.
 In that case, corresponding estimators of $\theta_0$ are simply given by

 where $\rho^{[n]}$, $\gamma^{[n]}$ and $\tau^{[n]}$ are the estimators of $\rho$, $\gamma$ and $\tau$, respectively, defined in~\eqref{eq:rho:gamma:tau:estimators}.

 The following result is then an immediate consequence of Corollary~\ref{cor:asym:moment:est}, the continuous mapping theorem and the delta method.